SatyrFarm/SatyrFarm/README.md

 - You  must be in the same group as the farm objects to use them.
 Everyone in the same group can use your farm.

 - To get a bucket of water, click the Well.
-The well will rez a bucket in front of you
+A bucket will be rezzed in front of the well.

 - You can touch a bucket and it will follow you.
 Touch it again to put it down.

-- All other objects  work similarly, except you have to wait until they are ready for harvest (ripe).

-** DO NOT TAKE ITEMS IN INVENTORY, they will become unusable.
-Only the animals can be taken to inventory and they will not starve while they are in inventory although they will keep growing, ** (In other words, this is not G&S)
+** DO NOT TAKE ITEMS IN INVENTORY, THEY WILL BECOME UNUSABLE.
+Only the animals can be taken to inventory and they will not starve while they are in inventory although they will keep growing, **

-- To make a new animal , duplicate an existing one, or rez a copy and reset scrpts .
-The gender of the animal is assigned randomly every time your reset the script

-- From version 2017-11-02 and on, the sprinklers are no more needed.
+- From version 2017-11-02 and on, the sprinklers are not needed anymore.
 Use Autowater and Autofood instead.

 - The SF Windpump automatically fills up the nearest water tower. the Water Tower will automatically water everything if you have autoWater enabled

 - The SF Rack and Fridge are for storing harvested items for longer term.
-Animal feeder can automatically take items from them if you have AutoFood enabled.
+Animal feeders can automatically take items from them if you have AutoFood enabled.

 - Autowatering requires the presence of a SF Water Tower in a distance less than 96m.
-Similarly Autofood requires an SF Storage rack or SF Fridge with enough food within 96m radius.
+Similarly AutoFood requires an SF Storage rack or SF Fridge with enough food within 96m radius.

 For the Animals:

-- To make a new animal, duplicate an existing one, or rez one from your inventory and reset its scripts.
+- From 2017-11-03 and on: Please rez the SF Animal Rezzer to rez new animals.
+They become randomly female or male  on rez.
+Allow a few seconds each animals to initialize properly.

 - Every time you reset the script of an animal, it becomes randomly female or male.